What is the requirements error cost multiplier?

 What does "shift left" really mean beyond testing?

-But shift-left testing only catches defects that were already introduced.
-It does not prevent them from being introduced in the first place.
-The logical extension of the shift-left principle is to shift quality investment all the way to where defects originate: requirements.
+But the conversation stalled.
+Shift-left testing catches defects that already exist.
+Faster, sure.
+But it doesn't prevent them from being introduced in the first place, and I think the industry stopped there because testing felt like enough, because it was measurable, because nobody wanted to touch the messy human process upstream.
+The logical next step is to shift quality investment all the way left to where 56% of defects actually originate: requirements.

 How do you calculate the ROI of structured requirements?